Malphite Build Guide by remotenightowl

 - Typically your going to run Ninja Tabi for boots.
 However, if the enemy team is AP heavy, then Mercury's Treads is your better option.

 - Malphite is a natural armor stacking tank, with his W Brutal Strikes stacking armor passively, so a heavy armor build is necessary.
-The key items you will buy are Sunfire Cape, Iceborn Gauntlet, and Frozen Heart.
+The key items you will buy are Sunfire Cape, Iceborn Gauntlet, and Thornmail.
 These provide heavy armor as well as damage, HP and cooldown reduction which is a necessity on Malphite.
 Ninja Tabi for boots if the situation calls for it.
+Also since armor items got buffed and most team comps are at least 3 AD usually, Thornmail will deal even more damage and have a higher gold value.

 - Magic Resist

-- Like I said, Abyssal Scepter gives some AP and magic pen, so Malphite can dish out some burst damage.
-However, against a 4 or 5 AD team composition, a late game Thornmail will dish out a ton of return damage to enemy champions.
-Since Riot changed the passive to stack with your armor like Rammus, you will have over 100 extra magic damage plus 15% of the incoming damage dealt back to attacking champions so you will be hitting even harder in that situation.
+- Like I said, Abyssal Mask gives some increased magic damage, so Malphite can dish out some burst damage.
+Also, Thornmail is even better with increased armor values so it deals even more damage.
+Since Riot changed the passive to stack with your armor like Rammus, you will have over 100 extra magic damage plus 15% of the incoming damage dealt back to attacking champions so you will be hitting even harder.
 In addition to this your Sunfire Cape will provide passive magic damage, and Iceborn Gauntlet gives you a Sheen proc that also acts as a slow with your auto attacks.

 - Against AD Top